Technical Documentation

 Overview

-The SMS2API is a simple application forwards the received SMS messages to an HTTP REST API.
-The message data is being transferred as a JSON object via HTTP as a HTTP request.
-The app only forwards the messages received while the application is running. (in the foreground or at the background).
-The app doesn't forward previous SMS messages stored on the device.
-Due to this design, the app IS NOT GOOGLE PLAY COMPATIBLE, but only requests permission for android.permission.RECEIVE_SMS and uses android.permission.INTERNET as part of the normal permissions.
+SMS2API is a straightforward application that forwards received SMS messages to an HTTP REST API.
+The message data is transferred as a JSON object via HTTP as an HTTP request.
+The app forwards messages only while it is active, either in the foreground or in the background.
+It does not forward SMS messages previously stored on the device.
+Owing to this functionality, the app IS NOT GOOGLE PLAY COMPATIBLE, but it only requires permissions for android.permission.RECEIVE_SMS and android.permission.INTERNET, which are standard permissions.

-The SMS2API application makes an HTTP POST request on each received message.
-The content type of the HTTP request is application/json , the encoding is UTF8.
-The HTTP endpoint is defined by the user on the app's UI.
-The application assumes an application/json response containing a valid JSON object in the body.
-This behavior is the same for all HTTP status codes, so in the case of 401 or in the case of 500 the valid JSON body is also required!
-In the case of HTTP status 200 reply, the "success" counter does increment.
-In the case of HTTP status 401 or 500 the "failed" counter increment the application UI.
-UI.
+The SMS2API application makes an HTTP POST request for each received message.
+The content type of the HTTP request is application/json, and the encoding is UTF8.
+Users define the HTTP endpoint through the app's UI.
+The application expects a response in application/json format, containing a valid JSON object, regardless of the HTTP status code.
+This requirement applies universally, so even in the event of status codes 401 or 500, a valid JSON response is required.
+For an HTTP status 200 response, the "success" counter is incremented.
+For HTTP status 401 or 500 responses, the "failed" counter is incremented in the application UI.

-The posted JSON object contains all the received SMS data and contains two more extra fields to help to integrate.
-These fields are the apiKey and the userDefinedId.
+The posted JSON object includes all received SMS data along with two additional fields to facilitate integration: apiKey and userDefinedId.
 These are simple string values located at the root level of the JSON object.
-As the names show, these fields are designed to be used for authentication and device-identification purposes but feel free to use them for different purposes for your use case.
-The application doesn't check or modify the values of these fields.
+As indicated by their names, these fields are intended for authentication and device-identification purposes, but you are welcome to use them for other purposes as needed for your specific case.
+The application does not check or modify the values of these fields.

-Note, these string fields are stored in the application's local storage as plain texts!
+Note: These string fields are stored in the application's local storage as plain text!

 {